10 Foods That Help with Opiate Withdrawal

 This isn’t exactly food, but it’s so important that it needed a spot on the list.
 Hydration is vital during your recovery.
 Sweating, vomiting, and diarrhea are common, and you can lose more water than you think.

 The hydration helps your body function and it also helps you flush out the toxin from the drug.
-This should be a top priority during your detox.
+This should be a top priority during your drug detox program.

 2. Colorful Vegetables